aimms/documentation/pro-release-notes.rst

 **Improvements**

--  We have extended logging for AimmsPROAppLauncher with more infomation in the ProWebLink logfile and the error dialog to the user.
+-  We have extended logging for AimmsPROAppLauncher with more information in the ``ProWebLink`` log file and the error dialog to the user.
--  When the AimmsPROAppLauncher.exe is installed using elevated rights, AimmsPROAppLauncher logfile(ProWebLink.log) will be written to ``%HOMEDRIVE%%HOMEPATH%/ProWebLink.log`` allowing the normal users to write to the logfile.
+-  When the AimmsPROAppLauncher.exe is installed using elevated rights, AimmsPROAppLauncher log file(``ProWebLink.log``) will be written to ``%HOMEDRIVE%%HOMEPATH%/ProWebLink.log`` allowing the normal users to write to the log file.
 (For normal installation it will still write to ``%LOCALAPPDATA%/AIMMS/PRO/AppLauncher/<version>/ProWebLink.log``)

 **Resolved Issues**